LBNL-ETA/CyDER/dev/cymdisttofmu/doc/userGuide/source/installation.rst

 Installation and Configuration
 ==============================

-This chapter describes how to install, configure and uninstall CYMDISTPy.
+This chapter describes how to install, configure and uninstall CYMDISTToFMU.

 Software requirements
 ^^^^^^^^^^^^^^^^^^^^^

-To export CYMDIST as an FMU, CYMDISTPy needs:
+To export CYMDIST as an FMU, CYMDISTToFMU needs:

 1. Python 3.4.x.
 32bit